V-Sekai-fire/ranktration/README.md

 ## Credit

-This implementation is inspired by and derived from the [RULER (Robust Unified Learning Evaluation & Ranking)](https://art.openpipe.ai/fundamentals/ruler) framework originally developed by OpenPipe for content ranking and trajectory analysis.
+This implementation is inspired by and derived from the [RULER (Robust Unified Learning Evaluation & Ranking)](https://art.openpipe.ai/fundamentals/ruler) framework originally developed by OpenPipe for AI evaluation and trajectory analysis in machine learning.

 ## Contact